-- 1. Highlight Arrival Alarm on the Alarms main menu. - 2.
-Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the Arrival Alarm setting.
-(Off, 30 to 3000 feet, 10 to 1000 meters [International models only], Default = 150 ft, 50 m)
+- 1. Highlight Arrival Alarm on the Alarms main menu. - Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the Arrival Alarm setting.
+(Off, 30 to 3000 feet, 10 to 1000 meters [International Models Only], Default = 150 ft, 50 m)

-Drift Alarm Off DRIFT ALARM Off 3000 Drift Alarm sounds when the boat has exceeded the distance from the boat's anchored position, based on the menu setting.
-Drift Alarm allows you to set the size of a perimeter around the boat's anchored position; if the anchored boat drifts outside of that perimeter, the Drift Alarm will sound. ·
+Drift Alarm Off DRIFT ALARM Off 3000 (987c SI Combo Models only)

+Drift Alarm sounds when the boat has exceeded the distance from the boat's anchored position, based on the menu setting.
+Drift Alarm allows you to set the size of a perimeter around the boat's anchored position; if the anchored boat drifts outside of that perimeter, the Drift Alarm will sound.